open-contracting-extensions/ocds_medicines_extension/README.md

   }
 }
 ```
-This is an example of an item in the [UNOPS](https://datastudio.google.com/u/0/reporting/1lI9FpXAor0QmSmbZehZWmbrX4F-X1CLw/page/5UYMB?s=swplgxj_6no) system and how it would be represent with the extension.
+This is an example of an item in the [UNOPS](https://datastudio.google.com/u/0/reporting/1lI9FpXAor0QmSmbZehZWmbrX4F-X1CLw/page/5UYMB?s=swplgxj_6no) system and how it would be represented with the extension.

 | Description            | Minimum dispensing unit |
 | -----------            |------------------------- |